What is …

 GDP (Gross Domestic Product) -The GDP is defined as “the total monetary value of all goods and services produced in an economy over a given period of time” typically one year.

-LF (Labour Force) – comprises of persons 15 years and over residing in the country who are employed or actively seeking work during the reference period.
+LFS (Labour Force Survey) – comprises of persons 15 years and over residing in the country who are employed or actively seeking work during the reference period.
 An estimate of the Cayman Islands labour force is produced whenever a Labour Force Survey is conducted which normally occurs twice a year (spring and fall).

 CPI (Consumer Price Index) - measures the changing cost of a fixed basket of goods.
 Its change (on an annual or quarterly basis) is a measure of inflation.